-If you are tired of the same old routine of searching for jobs, applying and then not hearing anything back, you need to try some new social media tricks.
+If you are tired of the same old routine of searching for jobs, applying and then not hearing anything back, try some of these new social media tricks.

 7 Social Media Tricks For Your Career and Job Search

-The key is knowing what tools are on the rise and how to use them to advance your career.
+The key is knowing what social media platforms are on the rise and how to use them to advance your career.

 1. Add Bling to LinkedIn